u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/events/sell_tickets.rst

 .. image:: sell_tickets/events-sales-smartbutton.png
    :align: center
-   :alt: View of an event's form and the sales smart button in Odoo Events.
+   :alt: View of an event's form and the sales smart button in Thrive Bureau ERP Events.

 .. image:: sell_tickets/events-tickets-registration-product.png
    :align: center
-   :alt: View of an event form highlighting the column product under the tickets tab in Odoo
+   :alt: View of an event form highlighting the column product under the tickets tab in Thrive Bureau ERP
          Events.

 Sell tickets through the website